 Norm holds a Bachelor of Science in economics, a Master of Public Administration, and a Master of Strategic Studies.

 Ann Winslow, co-owner of Winslow BMW with her husband, Phil Winslow, is a longtime resident and business leader in Colorado Springs.
 Originally moving to the Pikes Peak region to be a teacher, Ann later joined the business community as Executive Director of the Colorado Springs Automobile Dealers Association from 1992-2013.
-In addition, Ann lead the Colorado Springs Executives Association from 1995-2008.
-Ann has made notable contributions to the community including participating in El Pomar Foundation’s Award for Excellence Nomination Committee and being named a Colorado Springs Business Journal Woman of Influence in 2016.
-A graduate of University of Texas at Austin, Ann holds dual bachelor’s degrees in history and English language and literature.
+In addition, she led the Colorado Springs Executives Association from 1995-2008.
+Ann has made notable contributions to the community, including service on the Boards of Directors of the Colorado Springs Fine Arts Center, the YMCA of the Pikes Peak Region, Goodwill Industries of Colorado Springs, and others.
+She participated in El Pomar Foundation’s Award for Excellence Nomination Committee, was named a Colorado Springs Business Journal Woman of Influence in 2016, and received the UCCS Lifetime Entrepreneurship Award in 2020.
+Ann holds bachelor’s and master’s degrees from The University of Texas at Austin.

 Owner, Winslow BMW